Table of Contents

 Will I fail a drug test from CBD oil?

 It’s possible.
-CBD alone will not cause you to fail a standard drug test.
+CBD alone should not cause you to fail a standard drug test but there is one test still used to today that can’t tell the difference between CBD and THC (you can read my full article on CBD and drug tests here).
 Employment or legal drug tests typically measure THC in the urine or blood.
 However, CBD products come with a risk because many contain THC.
 People have failed drug tests from CBD products that did not list THC on the label.
 We’ve also lab tested CBD products that claim to have “zero THC,” but they still tested positive for THC.

 The research isn’t clear on the minimal levels of THC that could trigger a failed drug test.
 Some hemp companies reference a study that found that only one person out of 15 had detectable levels of THC after consuming 0.6 mg of THC per day for over a month.
 The THC level found in the subject’s blood was also less than a third of what federal tests use to confirm a failed drug test.
 Many hemp extracts are under 0.6 mg of THC per dose and many people using hemp extracts pass drug tests.